 “Honoring tradition is an important aspect of the wine industry.
 In Europe, skill, knowledge, land and values are passed down from generation to generation, creating a rich history.
 Wine families dedicate their lives to maintaining the family business and to continuing its heritage.
 In starting Gandona Estate, we see what we hope is the birth of our own legacy, and in a small way, the continuation of the legacy of Gandona.

-It was important to both Cristina and I to incorporate a touch of Portugal into Gandona Estate.
+It was important to both Cristina and I to incorporate a touch of Portugal into our Pritchard Hill Winery at Gandona Estate.
 Following the path set by my grandfather, we planted a small block of Touriga Nacional to produce an authentic Port-style wine.
 Indigenous to Portugal, the varietal is regarded as the finest and most widely used grape for the production of Port, and is well-suited to the heat and rocky hillsides replicated here on Pritchard Hill.
 Notoriously difficult to grow, and yielding only tiny-sized berries, the grape compensates by producing intensely aromatic grapes with rich flavor.

 Part of the charm of Portugal is its decorative street pavement, Portuguesa Calçada, and we’ve included a stone paver design in each home we’ve owned throughout our marriage.
 Fittingly, the winery’s hospitality area features a black and white limestone floor inspired by Eusebius Furta-do’s work from 1849 in Lisbon’s Rossio Square.
 A team of craftsmen (calceteiros) from Portugal laid the floor, hand selecting and fitting each stone to create the famous wave pattern.” ~ Manuel Pires